Explore our Norwegian fjord cruises

-Visit this corner of the world and experience life in Norway’s remote northern reaches.
+Visit this corner of the world and experience life on our cruises to Norway.
 Discover Norway in full bloom on a springtime voyage or travel during the winter months and admire the views of frosty fjords.
-You’ll enjoy beautiful landscapes, cascading waterfalls and quaint villages clinging to the hillsides.
+Our Norwegian fjord cruises include beautiful landscapes, cascading waterfalls and quaint villages clinging to the hillsides.
 Best of all, our smaller ships can berth alongside the smaller towns and quays – getting you closer to the sights and right into the heart of the action.

 And you can now experience the wide-ranging Norwegian scenery from our new ship Spirit of Adventure.
 In our latest itineraries, we anchor in towns such as Flam and Geiranger, along with more adventurous destinations such as the ethereal North Cape at the ‘top of the world’.

-These are some of the ports that you can visit when sailing with us to Norway
+These are some of the Norway cruise ports that you can visit when sailing with us

 Stavanger is a multifaceted city that reflects its progression from a prosperous fishing port to an industrial centre for shipbuilding and oil.

 Discover the 40-kilometre Lysefjord neighboured by impressive mountains.
 Here, you can also explore above this fjord and hike up to the iconic Pulpit Rock with great surrounding views.

 This small southwestern village includes a well-known scenic railway journey (Flamsbana) which features expansive scenery of Western Norway.
 This trains starts at sea level and runs you past wide-ranging mountain scenery, cascading waterfalls and agricultural landscapes.
 You can also take a special boat trip into the Naeroyfjord, a spectacular narrow fjord, where most cruise ships cannot go.